jahid-razan/Dashboards/README.md

                  = Summation of the number of days when the stock magento < 5 x avergae sales per day in the last 42 days

               * B = Time of reference (currently 28 days)

+              * RPF can have a range : 1 <= RPF <= 2

+              * When the product stock was never critically low then the factor is 1

+              * When the product stock was always critically low (or the product was entirely out of stock) the factor is 2

 * Step 2: Count the number of orders per product within the last 90 days